theKinsley/theKinsley/README.md

 Little to share here, but appreciate everything I got🥲

-- *Happiness is a prerequisite for life; anyone who damages mine, please leave.*
+- *Happiness is a prerequisite for life, so just leave those who damages it.*
-- Interested in CV and Vision-Language
+- Interested in computer vision and vision-language
+- Engaged in visual-textual presentation’s creativity understanding and generation
-- *451 == "sweet"*
+- *451 == "sweet" in Chinese*

 Publication & Award
 - "PosterO: Structuring Layout Trees to Enable Language Models in Generalized Content-Aware Layout Generation" *in Proceedings of* **CVPR 2025** [[Project]](https://thekinsley.github.io/PosterO.github.io/)